 The joy that you used to give them when you wrestled or danced together - that went away - maybe you were busy or tired.

-Remember when throwing them up in the air was such a big deal?
-You've got to be that dad again.
-They don't want to be tossed in the air, but they do want to feel that way again.
+As they grow up, they don't want to be tossed in the air, but they do want to feel that way again.

 Fatherhood is sacrificing yourself to form your kids.
 To draw out the best in them.

 We have a lot of goods things in life but sometimes we have to sacrifice one good for another.